 The Future of Electric Vehicles

-Despite these sales trends, a May report by Bloomberg New Energy Finance predicted that 58% of global passenger vehicle sales in 2040 will come from electric vehicles.
+A report by Bloomberg New Energy Finance predicted that 58% of global passenger vehicle sales in 2040 will come from electric vehicles.
 The report believes this will come as a result of electric and gas-powered cars reaching price parity.

 The report also states that the U.S. will be slower to adopt electric cars at the same level as Europe and China due to a lack of readily available charging stations.
 However, many American homes do have the capacity to house a home charging station, which could help boost the adoption rate in future years.